Heather says:

 1 cup of roughly chopped walnuts

-Crack your eggs into a measuring cup, add your 1 TBSP of vanilla, and also give this a brief stif to break the yolks.
+Crack your eggs into a measuring cup, add 1 TBSP of vanilla, and give this a brief stir to break the yolks.

 Measure out your 1 1/2 cups of flour, but just hang onto it for now.

 Carefully scrape your butter and sugar into your mixing bowl that has the cocoa, salt, and baking powder.
 Mix on low until just combined.
-If you don’t have mixer this one is a cinch to stir by hand as there are no long mixing times.
+If you don’t have a mixer, this one is a cinch to stir by hand as there are no long mixing times.
 Slowly add your eggs.
-Estimate about one egg per addition, it does not have to be precise.
+Estimate about one egg per addition.
+It does not have to be precise.

 Add the flour and stir until just mixed.
 Use a spatula to scrape the sides and bottom of the bowl once while mixing.